 Furthermore, you will be amazed at how good you feel after doing it once.
 You will immediately feel more alert and energetic.
 And the adrenaline rush you get is almost addictive.

-In addition, it will help you be more productive, you will recover faster from training sessions, and it will improve your sleep.
+In addition, it will help you be more productive.
+You will recover faster from training sessions.
+It will also improve your sleep.
 Not to mention all the health problems it enables you to avoid!

 But cold showers aren’t your only option.
 You can also consider “cold water immersion.”
 This is when you submerge (a part of) your body in cold water for a specific time.